jet/propulsion/README.md

 Please note the [QuickStart](#quickstart) is probably the best way to gain an overview, and the templates are the best way to see how to consume it; these instructions are intended mainly for people looking to make changes.

-NB The `Propulsion.Kafka.Integration` tests are reliant on a `TEST_KAFKA_BROKER` environment variable pointing to a Broker that has been configured to auto-create ephemeral Kafka Topics as required by the tests (each test run writes to a guid-named topic)
+NB The `Propulsion.Kafka.Integration` tests are reliant on a `TEST_KAFKA_BROKER` environment variable pointing to a Broker that has been configured to auto-create ephemeral Kafka Topics as required by the tests (each test run blindly writes to a guid-named topic and trusts the broker will accept the write without any initialization step)

 ### build, including tests on net461 and netcoreapp2.1